Skip to main content

 Core principles of the Agentic AI Platform architecture:

-2. Hybrid AI: Unified management of self-hosted LLMs and external AI providers
+3. Hybrid AI: Unified management of self-hosted models and external AI providers through a single gateway

-4. Observability: Integrated monitoring of traces, costs, and quality across the entire request flow
+5. Integrated observability & evaluation: Monitor and evaluate traces, costs, and quality across the entire request flow in a single plane

 Implementation Guide